1up-lab/contao-full-background-images/README.md

-When reporting a bug, it may be a good idea to reproduce it in the demo project built using the [Contao Open Source CMS](https://github.com/contao/core) to allow developers of the bundle to reproduce the issue by simply cloning it and following some steps.
+When reporting a bug, it may be a good idea to reproduce it in the demo project built using the [Contao Open Source CMS](https://github.com/contao/core) to allow developers of the extension to reproduce the issue by simply cloning it and following some steps.